openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 To enable the Google Calendars tool in Studio, you add the ``"google- calendar"`` key to the **Advanced Module List** on the **Advanced Settings** page.
+(Be sure to include the quotation marks around the key value.)
 For more information, see :ref:`Enable Additional Exercises and Tools`.

 Alternatively, you can use OLX to enable the Google Calendars tool.